jalvarova/micronaut/micronaut-data/README.md

  * Install SDK gcloud
  * Google Account
+ * Docker image

-> We are going to access the GCP console with the account created Google
+> We're going to access the GCP console with the account created Google

 ```bash
 gcloud auth login
 ```

-> With the tag created that we are based on the image created locally, we are going to publish the tag in the container registry
+> With the tag created that we're based on the image created locally, we're going to publish the tag in the container registry

 ```bash
 gcloud docker --  push gcr.io/[PROJECT ID]//us-persons:1.0.0